team-drift/delphi/docs/PTU-SDK.md

 such as CMake and a compiler (gcc/clang), which may be trivial or very difficult to install depending on your platform.

+Source distributions have extension of type `.tar.gz`

 ### Wheel Distribution

 A so-called 'wheel' is a type of Python package that contains a pre-built module.
+Wheels are very useful as they do not require a build operation before installing, so any receivers of the wheel can utilize the package immediately and do not require any build tools to be installed.

+The downside is that the wheel can only be used on the platform it was built on.
+For example, if a wheel is built on Linux, it is only possible to install and use the wheel on Linux platforms.
+A windows user could not use such a wheel.
+While it is possible to cross-build wheels for other platforms, it is not recommended to do so as this introduces a lot of complexity.
+So, you probably will not be distributing the wheel to others.

+Wheel distributions have extension of type `.whl`

 ## Development Environment